 Continuous efforts are made throughout the year to recognize employees who make an extra effort to contribute to the success of the district.
 Employees are recognized at board meetings, in the district newsletter, and through special events and activities.
-Recognition and appreciation activities also include Service Awards, Campus Rock Star Teacher Recognition, Campus Instructional Strategy Awards and Employee of the Six Weeks.
+Recognition and appreciation activities also include Service Awards.